Introduction: Speed Up Sanding of Small Parts

 This may barely, if at all, qualify as an instructible.
 In fact, it might be better called a TIPtible.
-Regardless, I wanted to share with those who, like me, find themselves sanding small items using electric and pneumatic sanders and being disappointed with the efficiency at which they remove material.
+Regardless, I wanted to share with those who, like me, find themselves sanding small items using electric and pneumatic sanders and who find themselves disappointed with the efficiency at which they remove material.

-If you aren't already doing it, this one simple change to your approach to sanding small items with powered sanders WILL improve the efficiency at which they remove material from small items.
+If you aren't already doing it, this one simple change to your approach to sanding small items with powered sanders WILL improve the efficiency at which your sander removes material from small items.

-For those not already aware, when you try to hold small parts with your fingers and sand them with a powered sanders, the sander tends to overpower your grip, and the part will begin to vibrate in sync with the sander.
+For those not already aware, when you try to hold small parts with your fingers, and sand them with a powered sanders, the sander tends to overpower your grip.
+The part will begin to vibrate in sync with the sander.
 Obviously, this slows the sanding process WAY down.

 The solution is easy: Use some type of clamp to hold the part being sanded steady, so the vibrating surface of the sander can move across the part being sanded without moving (vibrating) it too (see photos, above).

 Holding the part being sanded in some type of clamp or vice will, at the least, double or triple the speed at which the sander removes material.
 As indicated, this is because you are, with reference to the abrasive, making the part stationary.
 That is, stopping it from moving with the sander.
 Essentially, this results in the abrasive moving over the surface of the item being sanded many more times than it would if the material were moving with the sander.

 Of course, sanding delicate items, like wood or plastic, requires the jaws of the clamp be wrapped in cloth or tape, to avoid leaving indentations or scratches in the material.
 Alternatively, you can use a clamp with soft jaws.